jmerz826/web-sprint-challenge-advanced-web-applications/README.md

 1. Explain what a token is used for.

+ANSWER: A token is used for authentication.
+Upon a login with passing credentials, the HTTP post request returns a unique token, which is then saved in local storage (or cookies), and is checked for at various locations in the site.

 2. What steps can you take in your web apps to keep your data secure?

+ANSWER: You can use encryption, protected routes, and authentication via token requirements throughout the site.

 3. Describe how web servers work.

+ANSWER: Web servers store and host data, typically from a database.
+This data is accessible by any device connected to the internet (IP) that has appropriate credentials to access the data.
+When a successful HTTP request is performed to the web server, the server transmits the appropriate data to the client.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+ANSWER: CRUD, or create, read, update, delete, are all uniquely mapped to HTTP methods.
+To create, a 'post' request is made.
+To read, a 'get' request is made.
+To update, a 'put' request is made.
+To delete, a fittingly named 'delete' request is made.